fabarea/vidi/README.rst

 Property Mapping
 ================

-Internally, Vidi makes an automatic conversion of a field name (in the database) to a property name (in the object) following a camel-case convention.
+Internally, Vidi makes an automatic conversion of a field name (in the database) to a property name (of the object) following a camel-case convention.
 Example ``field_name`` will be converted to ``propertyName``.

 However, there could be special cases where the field name does not follow the conventions for legacy reason.